EOP Leadership Opportunities

-Priority will be given to applicants who have overcome barriers similar to those confronting program participants.
+Priority will be given to applicants who have overcome barriers like those confronting program participants.
 Average work hours are 5-10 per week.

 EOP Admissions Student Ambassadors

-The EOP Admissions Student Ambassadors (ASA) assist with tracking EOP application materials, answering the EOP Admissions phone line to answer general EOP admissions questions and refer other calls to staff, and gathering application materials from the SSU Office of Admissions.
-The ASAs work under the direction of the EOP Admissions Coordinator.
+The EOP Admissions Student Ambassadors assist with tracking EOP application materials, answering the EOP Admissions phone line to answer general EOP admissions questions and refer other calls to staff, and gathering application materials from the SSU Office of Admissions.
+The ambassadors work under the direction of the EOP admissions coordinator.

 Applications for the following positions are available from EOP in September.
 Please come by the EOP office or email firstname.lastname@example.org for details regarding the process.